SDK Application Reference

 ListDevices

-: This program demonstrates how to list all the depth cameras that are connected to the host system.
+: demonstrates how to list all the depth cameras that are connected to the host system.

 DeviceStorage

-: This sample program demonstrates how to read from and write to the camera’s custom block storage area (64KB) and the ISP block storage area (64KB).
+: demonstrates how to read from and write to the camera’s Custom Block Storage area (64KB) and the ISP Block Storage area (64KB).

 DumpAllFeatures

-: This sample program demonstrates how to list the components and properties supported by the depth camera, along with the read and write operations available for each property.
+: demonstrates how to list the components and features supported by the depth camera, along with the read and write operations available for each feature.

 ForceDeviceIP

-: This sample program demonstrates how to manually set the IP address for depth camera.
+: demonstrates how to manually set the IP address for depth camera.

 LoopDetect

-: This sample program demonstrates how to address data connection anomalies caused by unstable environmental factors.
+: demonstrates how to address data connection anomalies caused by unstable environmental factors.

 NetStatistic

-: This sample calculates the packet loss rate of the network connection for the depth camera.
+: demonstrates how to calculate the packet loss rate of the network connection for the depth camera.

 SimpleView_FetchFrame

-: This sample demonstrates how to continuously capture and output image data when the depth camera is in free mode.
+: demonstrates how to continuously capture and output image data when the depth camera is in continuous capture mode.

 SimpleView_Callback

-: This sample program demonstrates how to capture image data in free mode and render it using OpenCV in a separate processing thread to prevent blocking.
+: demonstrates how to capture image data in continuous capture mode and render it using OpenCV in a separate processing thread to prevent blocking.

 SimpleView_FetchHisto

-: This sample program demonstrates how to retrieve the image brightness distribution histogram.
+: demonstrates how to retrieve the image brightness distribution histogram.

 SimpleView_MultiDevice

-: This sample program demonstrates how to use multiple depth cameras to continuously capture and output image data.
+: demonstrates how to use multiple depth cameras to continuously capture and output image data.

 SimpleView_Point3D

-: This sample program demonstrates how to acquire 3D point cloud data.
+: demonstrates how to acquire 3D point cloud data.

 SimpleView_Registration

-: This sample program demonstrates how to acquire the internal and external parameters, the depth image, and the color image of the depth camera, and perform the register the depth and color images.
+: demonstrates how to obtain the intrinsic parameters, extrinsic parameters, depth map, and color image of the depth camera, and align the depth map with the color image.

 SimpleView_TriggerDelay

-: This sample program demonstrates how to control the camera’s trigger delay.
+: demonstrates how to control the camera’s trigger delay.

 SimpleView_TriggerMode0

-: This sample program demonstrates how to set the depth camera to trigger mode 0, allowing it to continuously capture and output images at the highest frame rate.
+: demonstrates how to set the depth camera to trigger mode 0, allowing it to continuously capture and output images at the highest frame rate.

 SimpleView_TriggerMode1

-: This sample program demonstrates how to set the depth camera to trigger mode 1, allowing it to acquire and output images upon receiving a trigger signal.
+: demonstrates how to set the depth camera to trigger mode 1, allowing it to acquire and output images upon receiving a trigger signal.

 SimpleView_TriggerMode_M2S1